gordoni/aiplanner/README.md

   - An Angular web based front end.

+## AACalc

-Notable features of AACalc Alloc:
+Notable features of AACalc:

   - The closer the scenario is to Merton's portfolio problem, the more accurate the results.